torb-no/homepage/content/projects/22-magic-drawing/index.md

 +++
-title = 'Magical drawing installation' slug = 'magical-drawing-installation' weight = 22
+title = 'Magical drawing installation' slug = 'magical-drawing-installation' description = 'Collaborative drawing for kids with proximity as input' weight = 22
 +++

 # Magical drawing installation for kids

-### Creative Coding, Prototyping, C++, openFrameworks, Processing, Arduino, Grove System
+### Experience Design, Prototyping, C++, openFrameworks, Processing, Arduino, Grove System

 ![Kids hovering their hands over the edges of a screen displaying drawings from lines of stardust](thumbnail.jpg)